 The PCEP team accepted a re-baselined schedule from Stadler for the completion of the EMU order.
 Stadler's re-baselined schedule was converted into P6 format and has been incorporated into the IPS.
 The JPB is currently forecasting the delivery of the 14th trainset on March 22, 2024, and commencement of the Revenue Service with its new EMUs in September 2024.
-The PCEP schedule team has scheduled a meeting with Stadler to discuss the time required to ready each trainset for revenue service so that a more accurate projection can be developed.
+The JPB has recently issued a change order for the installation of Broadband Wi-Fi equipment on the new EMUs.
+Part of the fleet will have the equipment installed by Stadler in Salt Lake City prior to shipment to JPB.
+The remaining units, including those already received by the JPB, will be modified at the CEMOF prior to being placed into revenue service.
+The PCEP team continues to work with Stadler to refine schedule details related to receiving, testing, and burn-in of the EMUs.